Marina Design 101: The Developer’s Guide to Floating Dock Systems, Basin Layout, and Lifecycle Performance

 Structural Depth and Stiffness

-Greater frame depth increases bending stiffness under gravity loads from service carts, pedestrians, dock boxes, and utility pedestals, reducing midspan deflection under live load conditions.
+Greater frame depth increases bending stiffness under gravity loads (service carts, pedestrians, dock boxes, utility pedestals), reducing midspan deflection under live load conditions.
 In practice, dock depth is balanced against freeboard requirements and aesthetic preferences.
-Lateral stiffness is equally critical: the dock frame acts as a horizontally loaded truss under berthing impact and mooring line forces, which must transfer efficiently to the pile guide system.
+Lateral stiffness is equally critical the dock frame acts as a horizontally loaded truss under berthing impact and mooring line forces, which must be transferred efficiently to the pile guide system.

 Weld Zone Integrity

-For welded aluminum dock frames in 6005A-T6, the heat-affected zone (HAZ) adjacent to each weld experiences a yield strength reduction of approximately 54% relative to the parent material.
-This makes wall thickness selection in lateral extrusions a governing design parameter, particularly at connections subject to cyclic fatigue from wave action and repeated berthing loads over the structure’s service life.
+For welded aluminum dock frames in 6005A-T6, the heat-affected zone (HAZ) adjacent to each weld experiences a reduction in yield strength of approximately 54% relative to the parent material.
+This makes wall thickness selection in lateral extrusions a governing design parameter particularly at connections subject to cyclic fatigue from wave action and repeated berthing loads over the service life of the structure.

 T-Slotted Extrusion Profiles

-Aluminum extrusion allows integrated T-slot channels directly in the structural frame.
-Hardware including cleats, bollards, ladders, and safety stations can be installed, repositioned, or replaced using T-bolts without drilling into structural members.
+A significant advantage of aluminum extrusion is the ability to incorporate integrated T-slot channels directly into the structural frame.
+Hardware cleats, bollards, ladders, and safety stations can be installed, repositioned, or replaced using T-bolts without drilling into structural members.
 This preserves section integrity, eliminates corrosion initiation sites at penetrations, and provides long-term operational flexibility for marina operators.

 Fastener Selection and Galvanic Corrosion Management